Rayin-saber/yinrui.github.io/_pages/about.md

 - Interpretable and trustworthy AI to advance health equity

 <font size="5"><b>Recent News</b></font>
+- [Nov.2022] Xiangyu Chen joined our lab as a research intern, welcome!
+- [Oct.2022] Jiaxin Li joined our lab as a research undergraduate student, welcome!
+- [Oct.2022] Our collaborative proposal "Computational Drug Repurposing for AD/ADRD with Integrative Analysis of Real-World Data and Biomedical Knowledge was funded by NIA!
 - [Aug.2022] Xiaohan Li joined our lab as research graduate student, welcome!
 - [Jul.2022] Peiyi Zheng joined our lab as research intern, welcome!
 - [Jun.2022] Two Ph.D. students Biao Ye and Changyu Yin joined our lab, welcome!